 To focus on the specific needs of various groups of clients, we have formed practice areas specializing on the needs of endowments and foundations, private clients and pensions.
 These practice areas seek to expand our knowledge of the investment requirements of each type of client and maximize our ability to better serve those clients.
-We also have a dedicated business unit, CA Capital Management, to oversee our OCIO discretionary investment management practice.
+CA Capital Management is our discretionary platform supporting our OCIO discretionary investment management practice.